 Comparison: Sapphire Preferred Vs. Sapphire Reserve

-- Welcome bonus: Sapphire Preferred offers up to 60K points, Sapphire Reserve offers up to 50K points
+- Welcome bonus: Sapphire Preferred offers 80K points, Sapphire Reserve offers 50K points

 - Annual fee: Sapphire Preferred has a $95 annual fee, Sapphire Reserve has a $550 annual fee